Unleash/unleash-edge/server/README.md

 This means that, in order to start up, Edge mode needs to know where the upstream node is.
 This is done by passing the `--upstream-url` command line argument or setting the `UPSTREAM_URL` environment variable.

-By default, Edge mode uses in-memory to store the features it fetches from the upstream node.
+By default, Edge mode uses an in-memory cache to store the features it fetches from the upstream node.
 However, you may want to use a more persistent storage solution.
-Edge supports Redis as well, and you can configure it by passing in the `--redis-url` command line argument or setting the `REDIS_URL` environment variable.
+For this purpose, Edge supports either Redis or a backup file, which you can configure by passing in either the `--redis-url` or `--backup_folder` command line argument, respectively.
+On start-up, Edge checks whether the persistent backup option is specified, in which case it uses it to populate its internal caches.
+This can be useful when your Unleash server is unreachable.

 Edge mode also supports dynamic tokens, meaning that Edge doesn't need a token to be provided when starting up.
 Once we make a request to the `/api/client/features` endpoint using a [client token](https://docs.getunleash.io/reference/api-tokens-and-client-keys#client-tokens) Edge will validate upstream and fetch its respective features.
 After that, it gets added to the list of known tokens that gets periodically synced, making sure it is a valid token and its features are up-to-date.